brookshelley/brookshelley.github.com/movies.md

     There were defintitely jokes that were in really poor taste, but pretty much what I expected.

+23. **Solo**

+    This was probably tied with Last Jedi for my least favorite of the new Star Wars, but I liked it better than pretty much any of the old or prequel ones.
+It was fun, had a few rad women, and didn't go overboard on "remember this?" fanservice.
+I laughed a few times, and I'm hoping they make sequels.

 ## 2017 <a name="2017"></a>

 _this list is super truncated because i forgot keep it until july_